AWESOME BUDGET-FRIENDLY ACTIVITIES

 Singapore is known as one of the most expensive cities in the world to visit.
-So you may not believe me when I tell you there are many fantastic free things to do in Singapore.
-I will list 12 activities you can do for zero cost to help stretch your holiday budget further when travelling here in the future.
-Furthermore, many of these are some of the best attractions you will ever experience.
+So you may not believe me when I tell you there are actually many free things to do in Singapore.
+Here I will list 12 activities you can do for zero cost to help stretch your holiday budget further when travelling here.
+Furthermore, many of these free things to do in Singapore are some of the top highlights of the city.

 1. See the Vortex Waterfall at Changi Airport